 Pinched wiring insulation.
 When attaching wire staples to secure the wire, they can be secured too tightly to the wire.
 This pinches the wiring insulation and creates a fire hazard.

-Outlet spacing too tight.
+Outlet spacing is too tight.
 Outlets should be placed within 6 feet of corners or openings and every 12 feet along a wall except in kitchens.
 Kitchen outlets should be placed every 4 feet and within 2 feet from corners.
 Two receptacle circuits at 20 amps each are required in kitchens.

 GFCI outlets near water.
 Wherever water may be present, a ground-fault circuit interrupter outlet is required.
 There should also be a GFCI breaker for the circuit in the electrical panel box.
-This protects again electrocution in areas such as garages, basements, laundry rooms, kitchens, bathrooms, outdoors, etc.
+This protects against electrocution in areas such as garages, basements, laundry rooms, kitchens, bathrooms, outdoors, etc.

 AFCI circuit breakers prevent fires on electrical circuits where appliance cords could be damaged by pets, pinched, or crimped.
 They should be placed in the panel box for all living areas.

 Smoke alarm placement.
 Be sure to check state-by-state regulations for smoke alarm placement.
-In general, they should have been placed on ceilings 4″ away from walls, on walls 4″-12″ from intersections of wall and ceilings, and optimally at least 3 feet from HVAC vents, light fixtures, & ceiling fans.
+In general, they should have been placed on ceilings 4″ away from walls, on walls 4″-12″ from intersections of walls and ceilings, and optimally at least 3 feet from HVAC vents, light fixtures, & ceiling fans.
 They are required on every floor of the home, outside bedroom entries, and inside every sleeping area.
 On levels with no bedrooms, place them in living or family rooms, near stairs, or in both locations.